Ptheby/JS-Advanced-Concepts-Study/README.md

    the math.min(...temperature) will work the same as Math.min(33,25,25,64,43,87,44) if there is an array named temperature. and it will not return NaN like it would if you just asked it to Math.min(Temperature) becaue it his case it is just looking at the name or as the array as a whole.
    WE looked at combining and creating new arrays with spread oeprators with the parent and kid and fullFamily example, and we did the same or similar things with object literals with the making of the hybrid animal.
 I also took away the idea of mutability whereas we do not want to change originals, but make copies with them using the spread operator, and then changing them or updating them, and then telling the program to use that instead.
 He was mentioning how this is particulary import for frameworks like react.

+   Video 7- Memoization and Dynamic Programming
+    What i took from this video is that memoization is a way to drastically reduce inefficiencies by not having to rerun the same computations but instead have fucntions or the program check to see if a certain computation was already done and use those results in cache instead of rerunning them.
+The example on the Fibonacci Sequence is used because all it is is recalculating figures based on prior results all the way up to infinty.
+I also learned by reading about it that recursion is the conecpt of a functiuon calling itself inside of itself causing an inifite loop.
+I also found that Dynamic programming relies on Memoization and also that Memoization relies on 2 things:
+   1. Closures
+   2. Higher order functions- functions that operate on other functions